Skip to content

 Information Sidebar

-The Sidebar displays a snapshot of the configurations that the Agent had at the moment when the conversation was created.
-Later changes to the Agent's configurations (model, tools, parameters, etc.) are not applied retroactively to this conversation — they will only apply to new conversations.
+The Sidebar displays a snapshot of the configurations that the Agent had at the moment the conversation was created.
+Later changes to the Agent's configurations (model, tools, parameters, etc.) are not applied retroactively — they will only take effect in new conversations.

 FieldWhat it shows